How to apply

 Professional Skills test

 You have to pass the professional skills tests in numeracy and literacy before you begin your teacher training.
-You will have three attempts to pass each test, with the first attempt being free of charge.
-If you do not pass within these three attempts you will be unable to try again for 24 months, so make sure you give yourself enough time to revise.
+There is no limit to the number of times you can take the test, but only your first three attempts are free of charge.
+If you do not pass within these three attempts you will have to pay for any subsequent tests, so make sure you give yourself enough time to revise.

 All tests are booked through Learndirect who have test centres across the country.